Dubbing movies and TV is the next frontier for machine learning and AI

 “I believe hearing thoughts and philosophies that we never would have heard is far more accretive and additive than being limited by your own language,” he said, citing everything from a financial expert in Nigeria to an NBA commentator in South America.

 Watching auto-dubbing can be an unsettling affair.
 It’s almost like the little rips and wrinkles of normal dubbing serve a purpose, reminding us this movie was created in another culture.
-Slightly jarring, for instance, is watching Robert De Niro ask if you’re talking to him while he’s talking Japanese.
+Slightly jarring, for instance, is watching Robert De Niro ask if you’re “talkin’ to me” while he’s speaking in Japanese.

 The technical air bubbles are also far from smoothed out.
 Getting the voices to sound human, with all the required lilts and inflection, is something that AI can still struggle with.
 And automatic translations tend to be literal, missing context.